timrosskamp/plain-transition/README.md

 });
 ```

-When using the `plain-transition.min.js` bundle, all functions get bundles in the global `plainTransition` object:
+When using the `plain-transition.min.js` bundle, all functions get bundled in the global `plainTransition` object:

 ```javascript
 plainTransition.transition({